German justice minister urges new start at FIFA without Blatter

 Despite growing calls for his resignation, he is expected to be re-elected at a meeting in Zurich due to start at 0730 GMT.
 His sole challenger is Prince Ali bin Al Hussein of Jordan.

-Nine football officials and five sports media and promotions executives have been charged by U.S. prosecutors with corruption they said involved more than $150 million in bribes.
+Nine soccer officials and five sports media and promotions executives have been charged by U.S. prosecutors with corruption they said involved more than $150 million in bribes.

 Swiss authorities have also announced a criminal investigation into the awarding of the next two World Cup tournaments, hosted in Russia in 2018 and Qatar in 2022.